For student year

 Helps teachers to

-Some students may not understand the ‘hidden curriculum’ of social and behavioural expectations of your classroom.
+Some students, including those on the autism spectrum, may not understand the ‘hidden curriculum’ of social and behavioural expectations of your classroom.
 Establishing and clearly communicating rules helps students understand classroom expectations.
 When students understand what is expected of their behaviour, the classroom becomes a productive working environment.
 This practice will explain how to establish and reinforce class rules to support all students to understand what is expected when learning.

 How the practice works